Daniel Snyder: Redskins name

-In May 2013, in response to a question regarding the teams' Federal Trademark, Snyder told the USA Today "We'll never change the name.
+In May 2013, in response to a question regarding the team's federal trademark, Snyder told the USA Today "We'll never change the name.
 It's that simple.
 NEVER—you can use caps."
 Snyder refused to meet with Native American advocates for a name change.
 A pitched public relations battle in 2013 and 2014 led Snyder to employ crisis management and PR firms in an effort to defend the name.
-Snyder's creation of the Washington Redskins Original Americans Foundation in 2014 was seen as a "cheap effort to buy favor from Indian communities" by activists.
+Snyder's creation of the Washington Redskins Original Americans Foundation in 2014 was seen by some activists as a disingenuous effort to buy favor from Native American communities.

 Following renewed attention to questions of racial justice in wake of the George Floyd protests in 2020, a letter signed by 87 shareholders and investors was sent to team and league sponsors Nike, FedEx, and PepsiCo urging them to cut their ties unless the name was changed.
 Around the same time, several retail companies had begun removing Redskins merchandise from their stores.
 In response, the team underwent a review in July 2020 and announced they would be retiring the name, with a new name and logo to be chosen at a later date.
 As a team rebranding process usually takes over a year, the team temporarily played as the Washington Football Team for the 2020 and 2021 seasons.
-The name was changed in early 2022 to the Washington Commanders.
+The name was changed to the Commanders in 2022.

 Defamation suit

-Threatening a lawsuit in January 2011, Snyder demanded dismissal of Washington City Papers sports writer Dave McKenna, who had penned a lengthy article for the alternative newspaper called "The Cranky Redskins Fan's Guide to Dan Snyder", creating a critical list of controversies involving Snyder.
+Threatening a lawsuit in January 2011, Snyder demanded the dismissal of sports writer Dave McKenna, who had written an article for the Washington City Paper titled "The Cranky Redskins Fan's Guide to Dan Snyder", creating a list of controversies involving Snyder.
 McKenna had been needling Snyder for years in his columns, and the front-page of the article had a defaced picture of Snyder with devil's horns and a beard, an image Snyder claimed was antisemitic.
 Other sportswriters have come out in support of McKenna.
 In a statement released by the Simon Wiesenthal Center, while acknowledging that public figures are fair game for criticism, said the artwork used by the City Paper was reminiscent of "virulent anti-Semitism going back to the Middle Ages" and urged the City Paper issue an apology.
 Mike Madden of the City Paper issued a statement saying they take accusations of antisemitism very seriously and said the artwork was meant to "resemble the type of scribbling that teenagers everywhere have been using to deface photos" and the cover art was not an antisemitic caricature.
 In February, Snyder filed a lawsuit against the City Paper before dropping it in September.